Inspector Phil O'Connell

-Your latest Blog from your local Inspector, Jason White, who covers the Cwmbran and Pontypool area.
+Your latest Blog from your local Inspector, Phil O'Connell, who covers the Cwmbran and Pontypool area.

 There has been some excellent work in Torfaen again since I last updated you.

 Officers have continued to work tirelessly in the effort to combat organised crime within Torfaen.
 I appreciate that many of you would have seen recent media reports around organised criminality and ‘County Lines’.
 Officers in Torfaen successfully disrupted people suspected of dealing illegal drugs in our community by carrying out two simultaneous raids.
 Two people were arrested on suspicion of offences relating to the supply of controlled drugs and have been released pending further enquiries.

 In our continued effort to police this I am pleased to announce that I have set up a team to disrupt this even further all under the supervision of a talented Police Detective.